ritaCanavarro/hiring-assignments/sre/README.md

-# Recruitment assignment for Site Reliability Engineer
+# Recruitment assignment for Site Reliability Engineers

 This task is intended for candidates applying for an SRE position at the Visma e-conomic Site Reliability Engineering team.
 This assignment is built around some of the